Let's talk about Gout

 The Gout report (Powered by 23andMe Research) takes into account 21,381 genetic markers to estimate your chances of developing gout.
 This report is part of the 23andMe+ membership.
-23andMe+ includes our Health + Ancestry Service plus 10+ exclusive reports & features throughout the calendar year‡
+23andMe+ includes everything in our Health + Ancestry Service plus new premium reports and features throughout the year.

 - The Gout report does not diagnose gout and should not be used to make medical decisions.